Establishing a Network of Agroforestry Research & Demonstration Farms

 • Sustainable Communities: partnerships

 Agroforestry, the integration of trees with crops or livestock, is a transformative solution to the ecological and economic issues of agriculture.
 A major hurdle to agroforestry adoption in the Midwest is the inadequate demonstration on a scale comparable to typical row-crop farms.
-Such demonstration in Europe and Canada by universities and NGOs has greatly increased agroforestry adoption.
+Such demonstrations in Europe and Canada by universities and NGOs has greatly increased agroforestry adoption.
 From its inception, the Savanna Institute has worked with private, independent farms across the Midwest to demonstrate agroforestry.
 The effectiveness of this network has been limited by the fact that most farms are small, use inconsistent management, and often utilize only one of the many agroforestry practices.

 LEARNING OUTCOMES